Pain Neutralization Technique (PNT)

 At his first visit, this Ranger self-scored his mid-back pain at seven to ten (depending on where in his back) out of ten.
 He could only face his head and body in one direction at a time, as his pain would increase dramatically if he turned his head or back separately in either direction.

-A 15 year old high school competitive swimmer had been injured in a car-to-bicycle collision.
-He was struck by the car and thrown over it’s hood, landing on pavement hands-first.
+A 15-year-old high school competitive swimmer had been injured in a car-to-bicycle collision.
+He was struck by the car and thrown over it the hood, landing on pavement hands-first.
 His right wrist was broken, requiring hand-to-shoulder casting.
 His orthopedic physician thinks his right shoulder became inflamed and strained during the extensive immobilization.

 When he lay face down, the right side of his back looked like a mound.
 It varied from one to two inches higher than the left side, was very sensitive to touch and very tight.
 After his first treatment, the “mound” in the muscles to the right of his spine was lowered to ¼ inch above the left, and he scored his pain at one of ten.
 At the time this was written, he’d had four total PNT sessions.
 He reports having lower pain levels generally.

 At his first visit, he was not happy that yet another doctor would be poking and prodding at his shoulder, which had so far just produced more pain.
-After that first visit, he has been happy to return because he gets immediate relief, and is experiencing overall improvement in his pain levels and his swim times, and finds the treatment relaxing.
+After that first visit, he has been happy to return because he gets immediate relief and his experience was an overall improvement in his pain levels and his swim times and finds the treatment relaxing.
 He actually slept through the last two treatments!